 Undergraduate Placement Exam and Information

-You must complete the exam by 9 pm.
+You must complete the exam by 9 PM on August 15th.
 Scroll down for instructions.

 The Spanish Placement exam’s sole purpose is to correctly place you in the proper level so that you will get the most out of your academic experience in one of our courses.
 Your exam will be evaluated by our department and you will be placed in the appropriate level.
 The exam is to be taken by you without any outside help or access to resources or materials.

 All students, including native speakers, who have been exposed to Spanish whether formally or informally, who wish to enroll in a Spanish language course must take the placement examination.

 Please Note: If you are a Heritage Speaker (if you have been exposed to Spanish at home), please contact Sybil Alexandrov (email@example.com), instructor for the Spanish for the Heritage speaker course, who can give you specific instructions on taking the Heritage Spanish Placement Exam.
 Please do not take the General Placement Exam.

 Exemptions.
 If you have any of the following scores: